of undergraduate Education graduates found employment within four months

-A great teacher can change lives and truly impact the communities in which they live.
+A great teacher can change lives and truly impact the communities in which they work.
 Through our education degrees you’ll learn more than just how to teach – you’ll gain the skills needed to empower future generations and inspire young minds.
-A career in education is rewarding and diverse, and with access to the latest technologies including TeachLivE simulated classrooms, you’ll graduate with globally-transferable skills and qualifications.
+A career in education is rewarding and diverse, and with access to the latest technologies including SimTeach simulated classrooms, you’ll graduate with globally-transferable skills and qualifications.

-Build confidence early - participate in simulated classrooms and virtual reality experiences using TeachLive from the first year of your studies.
+Build confidence early - participate in simulated classrooms and virtual reality experiences using SimTeach from the first year of your studies.
 This includes volunteer opportunities and Ed Outreach experiences such as shadowing students or working in a variety of community settings.

 Diversify your teaching skills with experience in non-traditional settings like rural schools, an overseas experience or a special needs class - one of at least three separate professional experience placements.